EthanVanH/GraphicsEngine/A4/README.txt

 Step 1: rastorize the edges
     -using DDA or brezenheims algorithm
 Step 2: Build an array of linked lists
-    -Does not need to be linked list in this case as we have only
+    -Does not need to be linked list in this case as we have only convex polygons
     - Can interpolate the z values of the pixels in between by calculating the difference between points -also normals which will be needed for shading
     - per row of pixels inside the edges